©2014 Norway Sports Betting 18+ BeGambleAware.org Gamble Responsibly

 The online sportsbooks listed above all value the Norwegian betting market sufficiently to offer Norwegian Krone accounts and support complementary banking methods that also deal in the Krone, ensuring that you may enjoy your money as you see fit and not lose nearly as much through exchange fees.
 If you would prefer to play with a website with a Norwegian Language betting interface from your desktop or mobile, three of the four listed sites offer this as an option.

-Unibet focuses heavily on the Nordic markets and provides some amazing coverage of sports betting, especially with their coverage of niche sports like ice hockey.
+Unibet, headquartered in Stockholm, provides some amazing coverage of sports betting, especially with their coverage of niche sports like ice hockey.
 If you like a breadth of sports, Unibet must be considered heavily.
 Read the Unibet Norway review.